Get Involved With The GSA!

 Have an issue you want to bring to the rest of the graduate students?
 Do you have an event, club, or opportunity that you shamelessly need to self-promote?
 GSA general meetings are the place for you!
-We hold GSA meetings the first week of every month, around 12:00 noon.
+Our meetings are held once a month in MSEC 101.
 These meetings are a time graduate students to meet, talk, and announce what is going on around campus.
-Have we mentioned the Free Pizza and volunteer points that are available just for attending?
 Watch your emails, we'll let you know when the next one is.

 Become a Department Representative

-Department representatives are responsibile for summarizing GSA general meetings for the respective departments.
+Department representatives are responsible for summarizing GSA general meetings for the respective departments.
 It's an important service; not every graduate student can attend every meeting so the department representatives report back to keep everyone updated.
-And guess what: you get even MORE volunteer points, just for volunteering!

 Run for GSA Officer